 Rent payments should be made on a Monday for the week ahead, so if you wish to pay your rent on a Friday this must be for the following week.
 The rent you have to pay is worked out over 50 weeks of the year.
-That means there are two weeks when no rent is due.
+That means there are two weeks where you will not be charged rent is due.
 If you rent account is not in credit then this may not apply to you.
-For more information about your rent click here.
+For more information about your rent log into your iHousing account here.

 Paying your rent couldn’t be easier.
 There are a number of ways you can do it:

 You can pay your rent online at any time.
 Click here to make a payment.
 This will take you to a secure server.
 You will need to quote your rent reference number.
 You can also pay using the Allpay website and smartphone/tablet app.

 Rent payments can be made 24 hours a day by calling our Customer Contact centre on 0161 686 8000 and then selecting "Option 1" using your keypad.
 Press 1 again to connect to our automated, secure payment line.
 Please have your Rent Account Reference number and payment card details ready.